Openflow protocol

 • If you have simple MAC address forwarding, i.e., building a simple bridge.
 All entries are already distinct.
 So, there is no overlap, and you don’t need to use the priority field.

-Once there is a match, the action of the packet is carried out.
+Once there is a match, the packet’s action is carried out.
 The action could be to send to an interface, drop, or send to the controller.
 The default behavior of OpenFlow 1.0 would send any unmatched packets to the controller.
 This punting was later removed as it exposed the controller to DoS attacks.
-An attacker could figure out what is not in the table and send packets to that destination—completely overloading the controller.
+An attacker could figure out what is not in the table and send packets to that destination, completely overloading the controller.

 The original OpenFlow specifications could be sent to the interface or the controller.
 Still, they figured out they may need to modify the packet, such as changing the TTL, setting a field, and pushing/pop tags.
 They realized version 1.0 was broken, and you must do more than one action on every specific packet.
 Multiple actions must be associated with each flow entry.
 This was later addressed in subsequent OpenFlow versions.